-As a Black Belt at the Beverly Hills Martial Arts Center you have 3 roles:
+At the Beverly Hills Martial Arts Center, Our Black Belts have 3 Roles

 As you achieved your belts, you demonstrated your basic knowledge of the martial art movements and forms.
-Now your goal as a black belt is to relearn them.
+Now your goal as a black belt is to master them.

 This time do not compartmentalize your learning and understanding.
 Do not rely on spoken words to understand how to perform movements.
 Words are not movements.
 They are only descriptions of the movements in the same way that a map describes a territory and is not the territory itself.
 Nor should you mistake your thoughts as the true guide.
 They too are inadequate tools because they rely upon words, past experiences, assumptions and beliefs for understanding.
 Finally, do not rely exclusively on your senses for the senses, acting alone, are limited and inaccurate.